-Column Works 1 Column 2 Conditions 1 o remove, destroy or with any tree(s). (a) The tree is not listed on the City of Vincent Trees of Significance Inventory.
+Column 1 Works Column 2 Conditions 1A.
+Works to remove, destroy or interfere with any tree(s). (a) The tree is not listed on the City of Vincent Trees of Significance Inventory.

 All terms used in this Policy are defined in the Planning and Development Act 2005, Planning and Development (Local Planning Schemes) Regulations 2015 (Regulations), Residential Design Codes (R Codes) and the City's LPS2, unless stated otherwise below.